devadvance/devadvance.github.io/_posts/2021-12-29-drop-ctrl-foam-layout.md

 ## End result

 The foam turned out decently.
-It's not perfect my any means, but it does the job.
+It's not perfect by any means, but it does the job.
 In particular, the plate foam is challenging to design due to the additional wavy mid-plate cutouts needed.

 <div class="center width70">
   <a href="/images/posts/2021-12-29-foam/CTRL-Foam-03.jpg" target="_blank" rel="noopener">